-The Fraxel has a modest but noticeable effect on wrinkles that are mild to moderate.
+The Fraxel has a modest but noticeable effect on mild to moderate wrinkles.
 It’s not the best choice for deep wrinkles and wrinkles associated with volume loss and sagging.
-For wrinkles, younger patients more in the 30-50 range will generally get the best results with this laser.
+For wrinkles, younger patients in the 30-50 range will generally get the best results with this laser.
 It still has a very positive effect on sun damage and texture changes due to sun damage if a 3-5 treatment series is performed.

 How is Fraxel different from other laser treatments?

 Fraxel is a fractional laser treatment that can be used to improve the appearance of the skin.
-It can be used to treat wrinkles, fine lines, acne scars, and other skin concerns.
-Unlike other laser treatments, Fraxel uses a fractional approach to treat the skin.
+It can treat wrinkles, fine lines, acne scars, and other skin concerns.
+Fraxel uses a fractional approach to treat the skin, unlike other laser treatments.
 This means that only a fraction of the skin is treated with the laser at each session.
 This allows the skin to heal quickly and reduces the risk of side effects.

 Who is a good candidate for Fraxel?

-A good candidate for Las Vegas Fraxel is someone who is looking to improve the appearance of their skin.
+A good candidate for Las Vegas Fraxel is someone looking to improve their skin’s appearance.
 This can be done by reducing the appearance of wrinkles, fine lines, and age spots.
-The procedure can also help to improve the overall texture and tone of the skin.
+The procedure can also help improve the skin’s overall texture and tone.